 Trying to land a new job can be difficult, even during the best of times.

-If you have recently owned a business and are now trying to reenter the workforce, you know what we mean.
+If you have recently been self-employed and owned a business and are now trying to reenter the workforce, you know what we mean.

-Writing a resume when you have owned your own company can be even more difficult, but resume tips from an expert can make life much easier!
+Writing a resume when you have worked in an entrepreneurial venture or owned your own company can be difficult, but these resume tips can make life much easier!

 “Owning a business” means being self-employed.
 And if you’ve been self-employed for any length of time, the most recent part of your resume where an employer would normally be, will include your self-employment.
 While this isn’t always a problem when you are trying to return to a more traditional employment situation, many times it is not an ideal situation.